Eman Kellam: YouTube

 Olaniyan started creating content on his YouTube channel "EmansBlogs" in 2012.
 He created video blogs in his kitchen.
 In 2014 he uploaded his most viewed video, "Pranking My African Dad", in which at 16 years old he pranked his father by telling him he had impregnated a 14-year-old girl.

-This video has had over 500 million views across the internet (9 million on his YouTube channel as of April 2025) and has been discussed and shared across various platforms including WorldStarHipHop and Bossip.
+This video has amassed over 9.5 million views on YouTube, 13.3 million views on Instagram and 9.6 million views on Facebook (as of September 2026) and has been widely reposted and discussed across various platforms including WorldStarHipHop and Bossip.

-Olaniyan and his father are often credited as key figures in African meme culture because their prank video has spawned several one liners that have been used in African music, comedy and films.
+"Pranking My African Dad" has been widely quoted and referenced across African comedy, music and film in the years since its release with lines from the video being used as running jokes online.
+In a 2025 interview, Olaniyan described the video's ongoing cultural presence including it's use in memes, songs and film quotes as "an honour", while he pushed back on the suggestion that is has served as a "blueprint" for African comedy content.

 French Montana collaboration

 On 5 November 2016, French Montana released his album MC4 on the Apple Music show OVO Sound Radio.
 The show was curated by Noah "40" Shebib and Oliver El-Khatib who founded OVO Sound radio with Drake.

 Olaniyan and his father featured on the show via an intro skit on French Montana’s MC4 album entitled "Check Come".
 The skit was taken from Olaniyan's "Pranking My African Dad" video.